mikelynn2/blacklistmonitor/README.md

 ## Prerequisite software
 - [MySQL](http://www.MySQL.org) or [MariaDB](https://mariadb.org/) are needed for the database.
 - Most likely you'll need your own DNS server as well.
 You can use [Bind](https://www.isc.org/downloads/bind/) or even [unbound](https://www.unbound.net/).
 Bind is easier, unbound may be faster.
+You can attempt to use your ISPs name servers (see your /etc/resolve.conf).
+Some large ISPs name servers won't work and you'll need to run your own.
+Blacklistmonitor will not by default use your OS name servers.
 - Apache or Nginx
 - SMTP Mail server like postfix